KateKatze/KateKatze/README.md

 Hey there 👋

-🔭 I am a junior developer studying computer science
+🔭 I am a Junior Developer studying Computer Science

 🌱 Here are some homeworks, code reviews and personal projects